nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * **Global Compact on Safe, Orderly and Regular Migration (GCM)**
   * a 2018 United Nations agreement about international migration [^wiki_gcm]

+* **Housing co-op**
+  * A group of households in a multi-family building, where each household owns a share of the whole building co-op and has the right to occupy a single unit, rather than owning that unit outright.
+An elected board makes decisions. [^schneider_2019-04-29]

+* **Inclusionary Zoning (IZ)**
+  * city zoning restrictions that requires (or incentivizes) private developers to private some portion of the units in a new building at a below market rate

 * **induced demand**
   * if you add lanes to a freeway, it leads to more trips, not faster trips [^wiki_induced_demand]